 As a solution, we explore Transfer and Meta Learning methods in the context of DRL with the goal to reduce the amount of needed data.
 These methods reuse knowledge from previously trained reward functions to improve the learning of a new reward function, reducing the amount of required data.

-Preprint about an extension of PEARL (a Meta Learning procedure) and its application to Social Robotics: Ballou, A., Alameda-Pineda, X., Reinke, C.: Variational Meta Reinforcement Learning for Social Robotics. arXiv preprint: 2206.03211, 2022
+Paper about an extension of PEARL (a Meta Learning procedure) and its application to Social Robotics: Ballou A., Alameda-Pineda X., Reinke C.: Variational Meta Reinforcement Learning for Social Robotics.
+Applied Intelligence (In Press) (arXiv preprint: 2206.03211), 2023

-Preprint about a novel Transfer Learning procedure that extends Successor Features allowing transfer between tasks with changing general reward functions (not just linear reward functions as for Successor Features): Reinke, C., Alameda-Pineda, X.: Xi-Learning: Successor Feature Transfer Learning for General Reward Functions. arXiv preprint: 2110.15701, 2022
+Paper about a novel Transfer Learning procedure that extends Successor Features allowing transfer between tasks with changing general reward functions (not just linear reward functions as for Successor Features): Reinke C., Alameda-Pineda X.: Successor Feature Representations.
+Transactions on Machine Learning Research, 2023

 Workshop paper about a combination of Successor Features and Neural Episodic Control for Transfer Learning: Emukpere, D., Alameda-Pineda, X., Reinke, C.: Successor Feature Neural Episodic Control.
 Fifth Workshop on Meta-Learning at NeurIPS, 2021